-Start getting rid of your debt in 2021 with these balance transfer credit cards
+Here's how to get rid of your debt with a balance transfer credit card - CNN Underscored

 Sign-up bonus: None.

 What we like about the U.S. Bank Visa Platinum: One of the best benefits of this card is that it comes with cell phone protection.
 This means if you use your card to pay your cell phone bill, you’ll be protected against damage or theft to your phone.
-With this protection, you’ll be covered up to $600 per claim with a $25 deductible, up to two claims per 12 month period.
+With this protection, you’ll be covered for up to $600 per claim with a $25 deductible, and up to two claims in a 12-month period.

-This card also offers a 0% interest rate for 20 billing cycles on balance transfers, which is one of the longest introductory offers currently available (though the rate jumps to a variable 13.99% to 23.99% when the introductory offer ends).
-Still, that’ll give you extra time to pay down your debt without incurring interest, saving you money, especially since the card also has no annual fee.
+This card also offers a 0% interest rate for 20 billing cycles on balance transfers, which is one of the longest introductory offers currently available (though the rate jumps to a variable 14.49% to 24.49% when the introductory offer ends).
+That’ll give you extra time to pay down your debt without incurring interest, saving you money, especially since the card also has no annual fee.

 Even better, the introductory interest rate also extends to purchases made on the card in the first 20 billing cycles, which could be useful if you’re planning a large purchase that you’d like to finance.